neelsmith/validation-tutorial/tut/concepts.md

 reader.recognizedTypes
 ```

-The reader can create a new edition of a citable node
+The reader can create a new edition of a citable node as a string in CEX format.

 ```tut
 import edu.holycross.shot.cite._